Ana Teresa André, 24 years old. Free-spirit and fierce adept of “out of routine”.

 The next adventure changed continent and flew to Asia.
 I taught English in Vietnam and literally did construction work in a volunteer project in Nepal.
 I increased the adrenaline and I went there alone, because when you go around the world, you get out of fear!

-I’m already in the third round, the choice was Northern Europe, Lapland is now my home for a few months.
+I went to in the third round, the choice was Northern Europe, Lapland was my home for 6 months.
 And no, I’m not rich.
 My modus operandi in travel is the low-cost and volunteer and work-exchange experiences.

 I try to enjoy life in life in order to make the present an unforgettable memory!